 A criminal activity represents another way in which homeless people in Los Angeles, and elsewhere, survive.
 Common types of criminal activity engaged in by unsheltered homeless people include theft, drug sales, and prostitution.

 Homeless Young Adults

-Survival on the streets of Los Angeles is particular hard for younger homeless people.
+Survival on the streets of Los Angeles is particularly hard for younger homeless people.
 These individuals lack even rudimentary experience when it comes to employment.
-Thus, they tend to lack skills necessary to obtain gainful employment.
+Thus, they tend to lack the skills necessary to obtain gainful employment.

 A striking number of youthful homeless people turn to criminal activity to survive.
 This activity particularly includes drug sales and prostitution.